Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Expert Witness in Tennessee.

-Common case types include CAM and operating-expense disputes, default and cure handling, possession and eviction process, security-deposit accounting, habitability claims, exclusivity and co-tenancy disputes, and assignment or transfer fights in commercial leases.
+The work spans commercial and residential disputes where the standard is what a competent party in that role would have done, and the opinion integrates the lease language, the statutory framework (URLTA where it applies), and operating custom.
+The case types are CAM and operating-expense disputes, default and cure handling, the possession and eviction process, security-deposit accounting, habitability claims, exclusivity and co-tenancy fights, and assignment or transfer disputes in commercial leases.

-Retentions typically come from commercial-litigation firms in lease disputes, from residential plaintiff or defense counsel in habitability or possession cases, and from corporate counsel needing a pre-litigation industry read.
+These come from commercial-litigation firms in lease disputes, from residential plaintiff or defense counsel in habitability or possession cases, and from corporate counsel wanting a pre-litigation industry read.
+I work from the lease and the file, confirm scope on a short call, and provide the report, deposition, and testimony as needed — hourly, against a case-sized retainer.

 Qualifications

 Tennessee licensed real estate broker and managing broker.
-Two decades of property-management and commercial leasing experience, including oversight of multi-million-square-foot office portfolios and 120+ commercial leases in past roles.
+Two decades of property-management and commercial leasing experience — beginning in employee roles before his 2012 license — including oversight of multi-million-square-foot office portfolios and 120+ commercial leases in past roles.
 Tennessee bar since 2018.

 How to start